-- You must hold the correct driver's licence for your class of vehicle. - If you are transporting any quantity of hazardous or dangerous things for hire or reward (i.e. commercial transport), then your licence must have a DG (Dangerous Goods) endorsement. - If you are transporting certain limited quantities of hazardous or dangerous things in the course of your work ("Tools of Trade"), then you do not need a DG - Endorsement.
-If you carry more than the prescribed threshold quantity then you will need a DG endorsement. - In any case, you must always comply directly with the Land Transport Rule: Dangerous Goods 2005.
-Get a copy. - Talk to the Police for a dispensation if you need to carry a loaded firearm on a vehicle (night shooting).
+- You must hold the correct driver's licence for your class of vehicle. - If you are transporting any quantity of hazardous or dangerous things for hire or reward (e.g. commercial transport or a courier), then your licence must have a DG (Dangerous Goods) endorsement. - If you are transporting certain limited quantities of hazardous or dangerous things in the course of your pest control work ("Tools of Trade"), then you do not need a DG. - Endorsement.
+If you carry more than the prescribed threshold ("Tools of Trade") quantity then you will need a DG endorsement. - In any case, you must always comply directly with the Land Transport Rule: Dangerous Goods 2005.
+Get a copy. - Always talk to the Police for a dispensation if you need to carry a loaded firearm on a vehicle (night shooting).

-- Information about the Dangerous Goods 2005 Rule is available at http://nzta.govt.nz/resources/factsheets/64/docs/64-dangerous-goods.pdf - The Dangerous Goods 2005 Rule regulates the transportation of explosives and hazardous substances.
-The rule sets standards for the packaging, labelling and marking, accompanying documentation, segregation, transport procedures, emergency procedures and training. - Commercial transport operators must always be DG endorsed. - Limited quantities can be carried by operators in the course of their work ("tools of trade"), dependant on the Packing Group (PG) shown on the label as follows: - PGI 5 kg or litres (e.g. 1080 stock solution); - PGII 50 kg or litres (e.g. explosives, 0.15% w/w 1080 pellets); - PGIII 250 kg or litres (e.g. small arms cartridges, 0.08% w/w 1080 pellets). - Regardless of quantity, the Dangerous Goods Rule 2005 must always be observed.
+- Information about the Dangerous Goods 2005 Rule is available at http://nzta.govt.nz/resources/factsheets/64/DOCs/64-dangerous-goods.pdf - The Dangerous Goods 2005 Rule regulates the transportation of explosives and hazardous substances.
+The rule sets standards for the packaging, labelling and marking, accompanying DOCumentation, segregation, transport procedures, emergency procedures and training. - Commercial transport operators must always be DG endorsed. - Limited quantities can be carried by operators in the course of their work ("tools of trade"), dependant on the Packing Group (PG) shown on the label as follows: - PGI 5 kg or litres (e.g. 1080 stock solution); - PGII 50 kg or litres (e.g. explosives, 0.15% w/w 1080 pellets); - PGIII 250 kg or litres (e.g. small arms cartridges, 0.08% w/w 1080 pellets). - Regardless of quantity, the Dangerous Goods Rule 2005 must always be observed.